MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-cloud-pki-delete.md

 <!-- alternate if no repo
 You can use the following Powershell script to revoke all leaf certificates belonging to a CA.  --->

-You can use the sample PowerShell script belo to revoke all leaf certificates belonging to a CA.
+You can use the sample PowerShell script below to revoke all leaf certificates belonging to a CA.

  >[!CAUTION]
  > Use this script with caution.
 You can't undo the revoke action for any of the leaf certificates.